gardener/documentation/website/documentation/guides/applications/antipattern/_index.md

 ![antipattern](./images/howto-antipattern.png)

-This HowTo covers common kubernetes antipatterns that we have seen over the past months.
+This HowTo covers common Kubernetes antipatterns that we have seen over the past months.

 ## Running as Root User